 The exhibition was held in October and November 2016.

-Spring of 2017 has been long awaited.
-With it comes a series of exhibitions at the gallery.
+Spring of 2017 was long awaited and with it came a series of exhibitions at the gallery.

-October 26 – November 11 The Foothills Four – A variety of works from a collective studio of artists living in the foothills of Mount Dandenong
+November 3 – November 18 The Foothills Four – A variety of works from a collective studio of artists living in the foothills of Mount Dandenong.
+Completed

-November 25 – December 2 Heather Bradbury Studio – Works from students of Kalorama artist
+November 25 – December 2 Heather Bradbury Studio – Works from students of Kalorama artist.
+Completed

 The exhibition of It Hao Pheh, The Gift, ran until our Winter closure at the end of June